How to Begin Estate Planning

 To plan an estate the most important item needed is information.
-Following is a checklist of the information generally needed when getting started with estate planning:
+Following is an Estate Planning Checklist of the information generally needed when getting started with estate planning:

-- Current and fairly detailed financial statement listing major assets and liabilities.
+- A current and fairly detailed financial statement listing major assets and liabilities.

-- Deeds, sales contracts, leases, and other relevant documents for all real estate owned or being acquired.
+- Deeds, sales contracts, leases, and related documents for all real estate owned or being acquired.

-- Titles to all registered vehicles and other licensed equipment, such as trailers.
+- Titles to all owned or leased vehicles and other licensed equipment, such as trailers.

 - All promissory notes — even from family members.

-- Anticipated gifts or inheritances of a sizable nature.
+- Anticipated gifts or inheritances of sizable nature.

-- All documents for all retirement plans covering the client, including employer-provided plans, self-employed (HR-10, Keogh) plans, individual retirement accounts (I.R.A.).
+- All documents for retirement plans, including employer-provided plans, self-employed (HR-10, Keogh) plans, and Individual Retirement Accounts (I.R.A.s).
 Beneficiary designations and settlement options are extremely critical and definitely needed.

 - All business agreements, including stock purchase or redemption agreements.

 - Current Wills, trust agreements, and general and medical powers of attorney.